Updated as of April 18, 2014

 Article II.
 Mission Statement

-BayNet strengthens connections among all types of Bay Area libraries and information centers for communication, cooperation, and innovative resource sharing.
+BayNet strengthens connections among all types of Bay Area libraries and information centers for communication, and cooperation.

 Article III.
 Membership